tanvirarafin/tanvirarafin.github.io/_pages/about.md

 ## Open Positions

 We have open positions for motivated graduate students to participate in research.
-If interested please send me an email along with your resume at mdtanvir(dot)arafin(at)morgan(dot)edu.
+If interested, please send an email along with your resume to mdtanvir(dot)arafin(at)morgan(dot)edu.

 ## Recent News

-1. One of out paper titled "Security Challenges of In-Memory Computing" has been accepted at [GLSVLSI 2020](https://www.glsvlsi.org).
+1. One of our paper titled "Security Challenges of In-Memory Computing" has been accepted at [GLSVLSI 2020](https://www.glsvlsi.org).

-2. Dr. Arafin has been invited as a TPC member for 2021 Asia and Southern Pacific Design and Test Automation Conference ([ASPDAC 2021](http://www.aspdac.com/aspdac2021/)).
+2. Dr. Arafin has been invited as a TPC member for the 2021 Asia and Southern Pacific Design and Test Automation Conference ([ASPDAC 2021](http://www.aspdac.com/aspdac2021/)).